-If your condition is mild, your doctor may first suggest regular checkups to monitor your heart health.
+If mitral valve disease is mild, your health care provider may first suggest regular checkups to monitor your heart health.
 You may be prescribed medications to manage symptoms.

 Sometimes mitral valve repair or mitral valve replacement is done even if you're not having symptoms.
 Research has found that performing surgery in some people with severe mitral valve regurgitation who aren't having symptoms — rather than monitoring the condition — can improve long-term outcomes.

 For people with mitral valve disease, health care providers may often recommend repairing the mitral valve when possible, as it preserves the mitral valve and may preserve heart function.

 Mitral valve repair may be done to avoid complications that can occur with mitral valve replacement, such as blood clots due to mechanical valves and biological tissue valve failure.